rust-lang/book/src/ch06-05-if-let.md

 ```

 In other words, it's the high-level construct we were originally looking for:
-do something with a single pattern.
+do something special with only one pattern.